 Stamping of the Ireichō will require a reservation.
 All visitors are welcome to stamp the Ireichō.
 Each group may stamp up a total of up to six names per reservation.
 You do not have to be a former incarceree, a relative, or a descendant of a former incarceree to stamp the book.

-When filling out the reservation, please provide the names and dates of birth for the people you are stamping so that JANM can prepare for your visit.
+When filling out the reservation, please provide the names, dates of birth, and camp location (if known) for the people you are stamping so that JANM can prepare for your visit.
 If you do not have six specific individuals, please type “NA” in the name fields.

 Visit the Stamping Instructions page for information on how to make a reservation to stamp the Ireicho book.